-- Impure code (I/O and similar) has to be confined in specific components - Functions implement the core of the program, and are pure - Actions (or effects) encode the "dirty work" (impure) and are executed by some "non functional engine" - There is a strict distinction between these two things
+- Impure code (I/O and similar) has to be confined in specific components - Remember?
+We used the main() function in functional C/C++ programs... - Up to now, we are using the ghci REPL in Haskell - Functions implement the core of the program, and are pure - Actions (or effects) encode the "dirty work" (impure) and are executed by some "non functional engine" - There is a strict distinction between these two things